 3. Once an entry payment has been received we cannot provide a refund.
 If a payment is disputed by an entrant for any reason, the entrant may be subject to any transaction fees or similar amounts incurred by AFF in connection with the dispute.

-4. You MUST include your physical address either in your entry or in your cover letter.
+4. You MUST include your physical address AND phone number in your entry form or in your cover letter.
 Please do not submit a film without giving us your address, which we need for our records.

 5. Payments made with a check are subject to our Bounced Check Policy: If we receive a returned check from our bank for a payment you made, you will be invoiced for the original amount of the check plus a $25 bounced check fee.
 The payment of the invoiced amount will be due within 30 days of invoice date.
 We will not re-submit the original check, nor will we accept another check for repayment.
 Repayment must be made by money order or cashier’s check.